 - Provide a quiet activity during travel or downtime

-- Offer a creative outlet that doesn’t involve screens
+- Give them a creative outlet that doesn’t involve screens

 - Help process big emotions or changes in routine